ashwinchidambaram/DataEngineering/2 - Cloud Data Warehouse/Data Warehouse Project/README.md

   1. **time** - timestamps of records in **songplays** broken down into specific units
       > *start_time, hour, day, week, month, year, weekday*

+# Project Process
+1. Create Table Schemas
+  1. First, I will be designing the schemas for both the fact and dimension tables according to the specifications provided for this project.
+  2. Next, I will write CREATE statements for each of the tables within the file *sql_queries.py*.
+  3. After that, I will write the logic required to connect to the database within *create_tables.py* and include logic to create all of Sparkify's tables using the queries I wrote in  *sql_queries.py*.
+  4. Following that, I will create the IAM role that has read access to S3 and store the credentials to a secure file to be called within *create_tables.py*.

+2. Build ETL Pipeline
+  1. First, I will implement the logic to load data from S3 to staging tables within Redshift.
+  2. Following which, I will load data from the staging tables to the analytics tables in Redshift.